V-Trac Horn Installation

 Now mount the tweeters/motorboard into the frame and secure with three black screws provided.
 These look like drywall screws, but they are not, they are made for fast connections to particle board, and I find they work great for plywood as well.
 There are six screws provided for the two tweeter motorboards, and eight screws to replace the factory screws for mounting the horn assemblies into the cabinets.
 Note that the tweeter motorboards are centered in the opening top to bottom, however they are pushed snug against the outside of the frame.
 This is how the holes were pre-drilled for them to be installed.

-Unbolt and remove the midrange motorboard from the horn, keeping the motorboard in the same orientation as it was before unbolting so it can be bolted back in the same position once the driver is mounted to it.
+Remove the two alignment screws in each midrange motorboard, and then unbolt and remove the midrange motorboard from the horn.
+Please be sure to keep the motorboard that comes with each horn with the horn that it came from - keep the two horns far enough apart so the motorboards don't get mixed up from one horn to another.
 Note that there are plastic washers that may stick to the motorboard.
 These washers need to go back in the same place when the motorboard is tightened down.
 Also note, that there are flat washers that usually stick to the underside of the upright supports where the motorboards are mounted.
 Just leave them there and/or put them back in place when re-installing the motorboard.

 Use the machine screws and washers provided to mount the midrange driver to the motorboards.
 Be sure to center the driver in the hole before tightening the screws.
 Tighten the screws very snug so they don't loosen up from vibrations.